-Clare Hodgson, Assessment Adviser, begins a fresh series of blogs looking at how schools can develop and embed a school-wide growth mindset culture.
+Clare Hodgson, Assessment Adviser, looks at how schools can develop and embed a school-wide growth mindset culture.
 In this first blog, Clare takes a look at the common mistakes made by schools when implementing and embedding a growth mindset culture and how these can be overcome.

-Having distilled the generic lessons in Part I, Part II and Part III, written by guest bloggers and Hertfordshire school leaders, will follow-up with personal stories and real-life examples to illustrate how an authentic school-wide growth mindset can be achieved, and the impact that this has on staff, pupils and the wider community in their respective schools.
+Having distilled the generic lessons in Part I, future parts will explore personal stories and real-life examples to illustrate how an authentic school-wide growth mindset can be achieved, and the impact that this has on staff, pupils and the wider community in their respective schools.

 The growth mindset – Part 1